ingo/ingo.github.io/_recipes/shiso_sorbet.md

 vegan: "\u2713"
 veggie: "\u2713"
 ---

+Perfect for a hot summer day or as a palate cleanser between courses.
 This Shiso Sorbet recipe is a unique dessert that brings the flavors of Tokyo to your kitchen.
 It's a part of the Tokyo Cult Recipes collection, which aims to introduce the world to the diverse and exciting culinary culture of Japan's capital city.

 ### Ingredients